 What doesn’t make this wine unique?
 You've never tasted Monastrell like this before.
-Period!.
-Elo comes from a high altitude, single vineyard planted in 1973 in Yecla.
-The vines are harvested early, often one whole month before their neighbors, to avoid over-maturation and to maintain freshness.
+Elo comes from a high altitude, single vineyard planted since 1973 in Yecla.
+The vines are harvested early, often one whole month before their neighbors, to maintain freshness and avoid over-maturation.
 Cement resting, untouched, for one year before barrel.

 2015 94WA, 92JS; 2013 93WA & JS; 2012 91IWC; 2011 93RP; 2010 92IWC

-GRAPE: 100% Monastrell (un-grafted original rootstock).
-Vines planted in 1973.
+100% Monastrell (ungrafted original rootstock).
+Vines planted since 1973.
 Tended in rocky, chalky and limestone soil at 770 m (2,526 ft) elevation.

 430 cases (6 pack)

 The Denominación de Origen, Yecla, is a plateau surrounded by mountains in the southeast of Spain nearing the Mediterranean in the Alicante region, where average temperatures from April to October are 19 Celsius (66 Fahrenheit).
 Elo is from an arid, single vineyard (El Alterón) from the Highlands where the days are sunny and the night air is fresh.
 The annual rainfall averages 11.8 inches.
 Elo is planted at 770 m (2,526 ft) elevation in rocky, chalky limestone soil.
 The cool, coastal Mediterranean influence sweeping these plateaus allow the nighttime temperatures to drastically drop and cool the vines following the sweltering afternoons of summer, where temperatures sit comfortably at 100 degrees Fahrenheit.
 This vast shift in temperature helps concentrate the ripe fruit, while maintaining bright acidity.